openstax/openstax-cms/README.md

     ./manage.py dumpdata --natural-foreign --indent=4 -e contenttypes -e auth.Permission -e sessions -e wagtailcore.pagerevision > site.json

-_There is currently an issue where the site export table has a duplicate entry and breaks upon import.
-The best way to fix this is not remove the extra site from this dump.
-Otherwise, remove it from the database manually.
+_There is currently an issue where the site export JSON has a duplicate entry and breaks upon import.
+The best way I have found to fix this is to remove the default site from your local postgres install after running loaddata.
 TODO: make this not happen_